Eugenics in Minnesota: Background

 At the University of Minnesota, University President Lotus Coffman supported eugenic principles regarding racial segregation.
 Coffman was president of the university from 1920 until 1938.
 Coffman believed that racial segregation and a racial hierarchy was natural.
 He also believed that this "natural order" should be maintained by the control of reproduction.
 He thought that white, Protestant people should be allowed to reproduce, while people of color, Jewish, and Catholic people, as well as those with disabilities should have their reproduction controlled.

 Rogers brought Frederick Kuhlmann, a psychologist, to the state, who would become one of Minnesota's most effective advocates for eugenics usage.
 In 1910, Kuhlmann, director of research at the Faribault School for the Feebleminded, pushed for IQ testing as a measure for "defectiveness".
 He administered IQ tests of thousands of Minnesotan students.
 He also helped to develop special education classes in the public schools of Minnesota to segregate student populations.
 Kuhlmann was an advocate for statewide testing of students so that those not immediately recognizable as "feebleminded" could be better identified and managed.
 This work led to a higher percentage of Minnesotans being labeled as "feebleminded".

 Once under the guardianship of the state, individuals could not vote, make their own medical decisions, or own property.
 The vague definition of "feeblemindedness" led to the institutionalization of many "troublesome noncriminals" as a form of segregation, forcing them to leave their home communities and indefinitely institutionalizing them.

-By 1924, with 27 people were being committed every month, 1,802 people were placed under state guardianship.
+By 1924, with 27 people being committed every month, 1,802 people were placed under state guardianship.
 This policy caused state institutions to exceed their holding capacity and become overcrowded.
 Today, the majority of these new commitments would not be regarded as having a disability.
 County judges who usually had little training in social work were placed in charge of committing Minnesotans to state institutions.
 In many cases, IQ tests were used as evidence to wrongfully send whole families into state guardianship.
 The results of later tests proved that they were not "feebleminded".
 Eugenics was seen as a way to reduce the overpopulation problem in state institutions and most of the survivors were discharged three months after sterilizations were performed on them.